 - Cats are very sensitive to smell, so you can make your plants smell unpleasant using a repellent spray.

 - Grow thorny plants like roses and cacti around your Calathea to keep cats away.

 - You can also plant cat grass, basil, mint, catnip, lavender, and cat thyme around Calathea plants to prevent cats from chewing them.

 - Frequently trim your plants because their flowers and leaves can attract cats.

 - You can also create your plant room with abundant sunlight and lock it to avoid cat access.

-Calathea plants serves the perfect houseplant environment with wide and beautiful foliage painted with brushstrokes.
+Calathea plants serve the perfect houseplant environment with wide and beautiful foliage painted with brushstrokes.

-Although the calathea is non-toxic, it is still possible for your cat to experience some gastrointestinal distress after eating it.
+Although Calathea is non-toxic, it is still possible for your cat to experience some gastrointestinal distress after eating it.

 You can follow my instructions while bringing a Calathea home to become an excellent plant and fur parent.